February 21st 2020

 The excitement and anticipation are practically at fever pitch by the time intro song ‘Blood’ by My Chemical Romance begins to play and everyone is united and singing loudly along.

 Then there is a huge eruption of screams as the moment comes for Palaye Royale to bring their fashion-rock to the gathered army.
 The Soldiers of the Royal Council, the name for their devotees, are out tonight in their droves, selling out the 2,000 capacity historic Shepherds Bush Empire.

-Framed by an elaborate back drop depicting vintage city streets and BASTARDS (the name of the tour) emblazoned in lights, they appear all flare and charisma.
+Framed by an elaborate back drop illustrated by drummer Emerson Barrett depicting vintage city streets and the word BASTARDS (the name of the tour) emblazoned in lights, they appear all flare and charisma.
 The combination of their extravagant rich imagery and catchy anthemic songs is a heady cocktail that goes down a storm.

 They look like a rich tapestry pulling together such a wide range of elements, these rock and roll dandies bring pure punk attitude, downright dirty rock and roll vibes and a sprinkling of glam rock glamour.
 Singer Remington Leith has some seriously impressive, powerful pipes and is pure showman through and through.
 This is a no holds barred full volume all out show!

 The suave five piece kick into action with their 2019 single ‘Fucking With My Head’.
 The first track exploded, reciprocated in force by those screaming in adoration.
 Without missing a beat, the headliners of tonight’s event smashed through ‘You’ll Be Fine’ (Boom Boom Room (Side B) 2018) and brought down the chaos with ‘Death Dance’ – Yet another track the fans had eagerly been waiting to hear live.